octopus-db/documentation/docs/source/usage.rst

 Excursus.
 Obtaining obfuscated geographical coordinates in QGIS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Sites belonging to OCTOPUS data collections SahulArch and FosSahul are potentially culturally sensitive.
 As a result, coordinates have been obfuscated for these collections using a 25-km radius randomising algorithm.
 These former point data are represented by polygons now and coordinates are not pushed with the attribute table, or the .csv file if the collection is exported.
-Follow these steps to obtain obfuscated coordinates (keeping in mind the ≥ 25 km uncertainty) for these collections by calculating polygon centroid points:
+Follow these steps to obtain obfuscated coordinates (keeping in mind the uncertainty introduced by obfuscation) for these collections by calculating polygon centroid points:

 1. Navigate to the *main menu > Vector > Geometry Tools > Centroids*\ …
 2. Select the collection of interest as the Input Layer, and click Run